xgeoff/arden/docs/pages/arden-pronouns.md

 | while | **theran** | Simultaneous action |
 | when | **loren** | Temporal connector |
 | that (conj.) | **del** | Subordinate clause |

----

-Would you like to:

-* Move on to **common expressions** (hello, thank you, etc.)

-* Build example sentences?

-* Begin exporting/compiling these into a full language kit?